Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Characters/Families/Indan.md

 Their involvement in Varteford takeover in 994 OE made the family lose almost entirety of its members, with two descendants emigrating soon after the fight.

+Their banner depicted golden sickle surrounded by olive wreath, an anvil on the bottom, and eight-pointed star on each corner.

 ---
 ♜: needs banner
 [💠](/Entrance.md) 〰️ [➰](/Loreum/Loreum.md) 〰️ [🎇](/Loreum/Topics/Characters.md)